Snow Emergency Information

 All snow removal contractors working within the city limits of center line are required to obtain a business license from the city.
 This license can be obtained during normal business hours at the municipal building.

 Winter brings with it lots of fun activities, like sledding, ice skating and skiing.
 But winter also means mounds of snow to shovel and layers of ice to remove from our sidewalks and driveways.
 We often make the job easier by applying deicers like salt.
 Besides sodium chloride, many deicers also contain chemicals like cyanide.
 When ice melts, the salts and chemicals dissolve and flow into street drains that lead directly to the river, endangering aquatic life.
 Here are a few tips to reduce salt use and prevent pollution year-round.
-Click here for more information.
+Read the Citizen's Guide to Cold Weather Practices (PDF) for more information.